7 Facts about the HPV Vaccine

 Here are some of the most common misunderstandings and baseline facts about the HPV vaccine so you can make the appropriate decisions with your family around whether or not to vaccinate.

 How does the vaccine work?

 The vaccine protects against several types of cancer.
 It does so by targeting certain strains of HPV.
 These infections are spread through sexual contact.
 HPV can also cause genital warts, but most infections cause no symptoms and go away without treatment.

 Some HPV infections may linger for years in your body.
 These viruses may damage cells, eventually causing cancer.
 The HPV vaccine prevents those strains responsible for 70% of cervical cancer.
 It may also prevent HPV infections that lead to head and neck cancers.

-Fact: The only way to avoid sexually transmitted infections (STI), including HPV, is to abstain from any sexual activity.
+The only way to avoid sexually transmitted infections, including HPV, is to abstain from any sexual activity.
 Although condoms can protect against many forms of STI, and should always be used, they do not provide complete protection against HPV.
 In addition, the absence of symptoms does not mean someone is not infected with HPV.

-Fiction: The HPV vaccine is only for girls and young women.
+Is the HPV vaccine only for girls and women?

-Fact: Pap tests detect abnormal cells in the cervix.
+Pap smears detect abnormal cells in the cervix.
 They alert your doctor to potential cervical cancer.
 The HPV vaccine may prevent future HPV infections, but it doesn't treat pre-existing ones.
 It also doesn't prevent all types of cervical cancer.
-For these reasons, women should still schedule regular Pap tests.
+For these reasons, women should still schedule regular GYN visits and Pap Smears.

 Talk to your child’s pediatrician about when your child should receive the HPV vaccine.
-Remember, the most powerful protection against high risk behaviors is to have open, honest communication with your child starting at an early age.
+Remember, the most powerful protection against high-risk behaviors is to have open and honest discussions with your child.